Carol Leigh has

 at the HIV Prevention Project (needle exchange) in the women's site

 food program for several years.
-As a founding member of ACT UP (in
+As an original member of ACT UP (in

 San Francisco), Leigh organized a campaign against mandatory HIV testing

 of prostitutes.
 As a founding member of SWOP

 (Sex Workers Outreach Project), she was one of the authors of